The Best Places To Visit In Colorado

 *Submitted by Talek Nantes, Travels With Talek

-Colloquially and affectionately referred to as “The Boat,” Steamboat Springs is one of the best places to visit in Colorado, as it offers a myriad attractions and activities anytime of year.
+Colloquially and affectionately referred to as “The Boat,” Steamboat Springs is one of the best places to visit in Colorado, as it offers myriad attractions and activities at any time of year.

 Steamboat Springs is an internationally recognized ski resort with dramatic and stunning slopes.
 In fact, more winter Olympic athletes come from Steamboat Springs than any other city in the U.S.